ischmir/team-docs/docs/testing.md

 - We also assess the application's performance using **Application Performance Monitoring (APM)** tools and track **benchmarks** to identify and optimize slow or resource-intensive operations.

 ### Performance and benchmarks
+- **New relic** is used to monitor application performance and run benchmarks.
+It provides detailed insights into response times, system throughput, and resource usage, helping us identify and resolve performance bottlenecks efficiently.
+- *Note: New Relic is not active on the production environment.
+It is currently only integrated into the dedicated `udviklingsmiljø` branch for testing and performance analysis during development.*